Extending MyBatis Generator

 Although there are a number of different extension points shown on this page, in most cases it will be far easier to extend MBG through the use of a plugin.
 See the Implementing Plugins reference page for more information.

-The primary extension point for code generation is
+The primary extension point for creating a code generator is

 is a non-trivial task and should only be contemplated when you want to completely replace